center-for-threat-informed-defense/attack-workbench-frontend/docs/migration.md

 # Docker Compose Migration

 The ATT&CK Workbench features a persistent database with the use of a named volume as of version 2.0.
-This change results in data on the current anonymous volume being lost.
+This change may result in data on the current anonymous volume being lost.
 This document describes how to backup your existing ATT&CK Workbench data and restore it after the update.
 This process only needs to be completed once.

 ## 1. Identify anonymous volume